shree5721/Clones/README.md

 # Clones
-This is a repository of clone projects made with html, css and javascript
+This is a repository of clone projects made with html, css and javascript <br>
+Author = Shree Pore